wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Streams_1-0.md

 SdsStreams are referenced by their identifier, which is the `Id` field.
 SdsStream identifiers must be unique within a namespace.
 An SdsStream must include a `TypeId` that references the identifier of an existing SdsType.
 When an SdsStream contains data, you must use a stream view to update the stream type.

-The following table shows the required and optional SdsStream fields.
+The following table shows the SdsStream fields.
 Fields not listed are reserved for internal SDS use.

 | Property          | Type                             | Optionality | Searchable | Details |
 |-------------------|----------------------------------|-------------|------------|---------|